Holographic complexity of anisotropic black branes: Holographic Complexity

+where we have used that $t_\mt{L}=t_\mt{R}=t/2$.
 Figure \ref{fig-tc} shows how the critical time (\ref{eq-tc}) behaves as a function of the anisotropy parameter in MT model.
 This figure shows that, as compared to an isotropic system at the same temperature, the anisotropy reduces the critical time, i.e., the complexity starts to change earlier in anisotropic systems.